githubManishYadav/woocommerce-google-sso/README.md

 # WooCommerce Google SSO
-Allows users to log in or register with Google in WooCommerce.
+WordPress Plugin : Allows users to log in or register with Google in WooCommerce.